Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I love it.

-I assume we're gonna start with it.
+I assume we're going to start with it.

 Yeah, we'll start with nothing.

-I mentioned poli sure earlier today
+I mentioned Paulie Shore earlier today.

-did he have a reality show for a while?
+Did he have a reality show for a while?

 That was Jersey Shore.